 You’ve probably heard that it’s cheaper to retain existing customers than it is to gain new ones.
-But did you know that the same goes for chatbot subscribers?
+But did you know that the same goes for chatbot users?
 It’s worthwhile to focus on nurturing the ones you have, not just concentrate on getting more. 🤖 Why?

-Your subscriber list is a goldmine that deserves your attention and your ad dollars because these users have already interacted with your brand via chatbot.
+Your users list is a goldmine that deserves your attention and your ad dollars because these users have already interacted with your brand via chatbot.
 They’ve already shown interest in your business.
 You’ve already got a conversational relationship going with them.
 They’re ideal candidates for you to reengage and move down the funnel.

 To help you master this Facebook ad type, we’re going to: